ShiSanChuan/RemortCamerConnect_ARM-PC/README.md

-# Some obstacle i have get
+# Some obstacle i have meet
 - TCP&UDP send/recv or sendto/recvfrom buffer problem
 	TCP&UDP buffer have 2^16 byte size(about 65536), so send a picture(640x480)is out this rang,so we have two way to solve this problem,using circulatory transmission or set buffer in linux kernel enviorment:
 	kernel: `/proc/sys/net/core/rmem_default`,`/proc/sys/net/core/wmem_default`,`/proc/sys/net/core/rmem_max`,`/proc/sys/net/core/wmem_max`;